See all your spending at a glance.

 Statements is a small-scope project, and provides two main functionalities, the spending trackers, and distributed transactions.
 (Screens are mostly complete, but some require refinement.)

-Since this project is still work-in-progress, I can only reflect on what I've learned so far.
 This was a chance to create from scratch a new idea that I found interesting.
 I was able to exercise my UX and UI design skills, to keep myself up-to-date on design norms, and improve my proficiency with Sketch.

 Is this something you'd love to have for all your finances?
 You're not alone - I've shared all this with a few people so far, and they found this to be quite desirable.
 I hope to fully test it with more audiences and see its viability.
 Even if the idea might end up failing with larger audiences (since I haven't tested it in the world), I would be happy that I've worked through this whole process, and keep my design muscles in check.